neilhkim/nf1-loss-pi3k-inhibitor-resistance-rnaseq/README.md

 This folder contains a complete count-generation pipeline that produces a raw gene-by-sample count matrix from FASTQ files.

+(*Warning: It took 3+ days on my laptop to run this process.
+You may jump to the `analysis` pipeline and use the GEO-provided count table instead."*)

 The workflow:

 1. **Create run metadata**